Bistability and chaos in the discrete two-gene Andrecut-Kauffman model: Three kinds of bistability in the model

 Examples of the three kinds of bistability that we found are provided in Table~\ref{tab:param_values}.
 In particular, the stable period-6 orbit and the chaotic attractor observed numerically for the parameters listed in the third row of Table~\ref{tab:param_values} are shown in Figure~\ref{fig:basins4} together with approximations of their basins of attraction.

 To the best of our knowledge, this phenomenon was not previously observed for such wide ranges of parameters in the Andrecut-Kauffman model.
-Up to now, the only kind of bistability known for this system was the two stable fixed points present for $\varepsilon = 1$ (see \cite{Andrecut_2006}).
+Up to now, the only kind of bistability known for this model was the two stable fixed points present for $\varepsilon = 1$ (see \cite{Andrecut_2006}).

-A possible reason for the fact that the bistability of this kind was not discovered in this system by previous studies is that while multiple attractors exist for $\alpha_1 = \alpha_2$, their maximum Lyapunov exponents are identical and therefore cannot be detected by this feature alone.
-Therefore, admitting different rates $\alpha_1 \neq \alpha_2$ in the model allows better understanding of possible dynamics of gene expression system.
+A possible reason for the fact that the bistability of this kind was not discovered in this model by previous studies is that while multiple attractors exist for $\alpha_1 = \alpha_2$, their maximum Lyapunov exponents are identical and therefore cannot be detected by this feature alone.
+Therefore, admitting different rates $\alpha_1 \neq \alpha_2$ in the model allows for better understanding of possible dynamics of the actual gene expression system.

 Finally, it turns out that for $\varepsilon = 0$, the existence of more than two attractors is possible.
 The variables $x$ and $y$ are independent in that case, and each of them might have its own attractor.
 In particular, at some values of the parameters, both may have a stable period-4 cycle; let us denote these cycles by $(x_1, x_2, x_3, x_4)$ and $(y_1, y_2, y_3, y_4)$, respectively.
-Then the cartesian product of the two 4-element sets is an attractor for the two-dimensional system.
+Then the Cartesian product of the two 4-element sets is an attractor for the two-dimensional model.
 It splits into four disjoint attracting cycles: